-PGIML's Risk Committee also provides another layer of oversight on the governance structure (see section below).
-The governance and control frameworks are designed to ensure appropriate systems and controls are in place to identify, monitor and, where appropriate, reduce potential material harms that may result from the ongoing operations of the business or from winding down the business and to hold adequate financial resources for the business it undertakes
+PGIMPALT's Risk Committee also provides another layer of control on the oversight governance structure (see section 4 below).
+The governance and control frameworks are designed to ensure appropriate systems and controls are in place to identify, monitor and, where proportionate, reduce all potential material harms that may result from the ongoing operations of the business or from winding down the business and to hold adequate financial resources for the business it undertakes.